 - 1. Demonstrate the importance of different hydraulic structures used widely for irrigation and hydro power generation. - 2.
 Explain the concept of designing of gravity dam and reinforcement detailing for its section. - 3.
-Describe the design of energy dissipator and horizontal apron. - 4.
+Describe the design of energy dissipater and horizontal apron. - 4.
 Explain the concept of designing vertical drop weirs. - 5.
 Understand the importance of aqueduct, syphon aqueduct, super passage, syphon Super passage, level crossing.

-Course Outcomes: At the end of the course, the student will be able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to At the end of the course, the student will be able to

 - 1. Understand and analyze forces acting on a gravity dam. - 2.
 Analyze a gravity dam under dynamic loading such as earthquake. - 3.
-Design of an Energy Dissipator with horizontal apron. - 4.
-Investigate and design different components of vertical drop weir such as weirwall. - 5.
+Design of an Energy Dissipater with horizontal apron. - 4.
+Investigate and design different components of vertical drop weir such as weir wall. - 5.
 Explore different types of cross drainage work and design a Syphon aqueduct.